Your Down Payment

-Many buyers qualify for a mortgage loan, but they can't afford a large down payment.
-Here are a few ideas:
+Many borrowers qualify for a mortgage loan, but they can't afford a large down payment.
+Here are a few tips:

-Work a second job and sell things you don't need.
-Try to find a second job.
-This can be rough, but the temporary difficulty can help you get your down payment.
-Additionally, you can make a comprehensive inventory of items you may be able to sell.
-Unused gold jewelry can bring a good price from local jewelry stores.
-Multiple small things may add up to a fair amount at a garage or tag sale.
-Also, you might want to look into selling any investments you hold.
+Work a second job and sell items you do not need.
+Perhaps you can find a second job and save your earnings.
+You can also seriously consider the possessions you actually need and the items you can put up for sale.
+Multiple small things might add up to a nice sum at a garage or tag sale.
+Also, you might want to think about selling any investments you hold.

-Ask for assistance from generous members of your family.
-Many buyers are often fortunate enough to receive down payment help from gracious parents and other family members who may be willing to help them get into their own home.
-Your family members may be happy at the chance to help you reach the goal of having your own home.
+Ask for help from generous family members.
+Many homebuyers somtimes get down payment help from thoughtful family members who are anxious to help them get into their first home.
+Your family members may be eager to help you reach the goal of buying your first home.

 Research housing finance agencies.
-These types of agencies provide special loan programs to moderate and low income buyers, buyers interested in remodeling a residence in a specific part of the city, and additional specific kinds of buyers as specified by each agency.
-Financing with this type of agency, you may get a below market interest rate, down payment assistance and other incentives.
-Housing finance agencies may assist eligible buyers with a reduced rate of interest, help with your down payment, and offer other assistance.
-These non-profit agencies exist to build up home ownership in certain neighborhoods.
+These types of agencies provide special loan programs for low and moderate-income homebuyers, buyers interested in sprucing up a residence in a specific part of the city, and additional certain types of buyers as defined by the finance agency.
+With the help of a housing finance agency, you may be given a below market interest rate, down payment assistance and other advantages.
+These types of agencies can help you with a lower rate of interest, help with your down payment, and provide other benefits.
+These non-profit programs were established to boost the value of homes in certain neighborhoods.

-The Federal Housing Administration (FHA), which functions as part of the U.S. Department of Housing and Urban Development (HUD), plays a critical part in assisting low and moderate-income families get mortgages.
-An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) aids homebuyers who need to qualify for mortgage loans.
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in assisting low and moderate-income individuals qualify for mortgage loans.
+Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

 - Piggy-back loans